 12. Raven Tools

 Raven Tools enables you to create automated marketing reports for SEO, PPC, and Social Media.
-The reports pull data from the most common tracking tools – Google Analytics, Google AdWords, Google Search Console, Facebook, and Twitter.
+The reports pull data from the most common tracking tools – Google Analytics, Google Ads, Google Search Console, Facebook, and Twitter.

 You can schedule these reports to be sent out weekly, monthly, or quarterly, which can help to save you and your team time and money.